 3. Comprehension - Inference

-Being a confident reader is vital for any entrance exam.
-Encouraging your child to read varied and challenging texts will not only improve comprehension skills but also spelling, vocabulary and punctuation.
-Within comprehension 'inference' tends to be the area students struggle with the most.
-It requires students to form their conclusions based on contextual evidence from the text.
+Being a confident reader is essential for any entrance exam.
+Encouraging your child to read a variety of challenging and engaging texts will strengthen their comprehension skills while also improving spelling, vocabulary, and punctuation.

 Our Top Tip: